pezkuwichain/pezkuwi-sdk/bridges/docs/running-relayer.md

 [High-Level Bridge Overview](./high-level-overview.md) document.

 Reward that is paid to relayer has two parts.
 The first part static and is controlled by the governance.
-It is rather small initially - e.g. you need to deliver `10_000` Kusama -> Polkadot messages to gain single KSM token.
+It is rather small initially - e.g. you need to deliver `10_000` Kusama -> Pezkuwi messages to gain single KSM token.

 The other reward part is dynamic.
 So to deliver an XCM message from one BridgeHub to another, we'll need to